Glossary of Chinese Yijing terms

 and 'trigram' in Yijing studies, context deciding which is meant.
 But its

-divination figure constructed from throwing 12 disks in the Lingqijing,
+divination figures constructed from throwing twelve disks in the Lingqijing,

 translated by Sawyer as 'trigraph', avoiding confusion

 with 'trigram'.
+The eighty-one four-line figures of the Taixuanjing are also gua.
 The right-hand half of the character is said to represent

 a crack made in a tortoise shell, the method of divination preceding divination